QTP-team/QTP_figures/README.md

 Supplementary Fig. 9.
 Structural composition of the gut microbiota in the six host species.

 Supplementary Fig. 10.
-Comparison of the enrichment of gut microbial functions between plateau indigenous species and late-migratory species.
+Comparison of the enrichment of gut microbial functions between long-term-adaptation and short-term-adaption.

 Supplementary Fig. 11.
-Statistics of the frequency of single-copy genes (Ka/Ks>1 and Ka/Ks>1) and pN/pS ratio per SGB for high host-swap rate events and co-phylogeny rate events.
+The Single copy orthologous gene frequency of Ka/Ks>1, Ka/Ks<1 and the the pN/pS ratio comparison in high level host-swap and co-phylogeny.

 Supplementary Fig. 12.
-Functional divergence of representative SGBs with high frequent co-phylogeny or host-swap events in Bacteroidota and different host species.
+The association analysis between Ka/Ks or pN/pS and the level of host-swap in different phyla and host species.